rejetto/hfs/dev-plugins.md

   ```
   You'll find more examples by studying plugins like `antidos` or `antibrute`.
   To interrupt other middlewares on this http request, return `true`.
   If you want to execute something in the "upstream" of middlewares, return a function.
+This function can be async.
   You can read more in [the ctx object](#the-ctx-object) section.

 - `unload: function` called when unloading a plugin.
 This is a good place for example to clearInterval().